eflanili7881/AdobeRepackerAndInstallerScript/README.md

         ![image](https://github.com/user-attachments/assets/88cf4369-8422-4214-a7a0-1a92a388630a)

       - But if you install Creative Cloud first, reverting patch on AdobePIM.dll that I'm gonna mention on "To patch dll's" section or restoring original AdobePIM.dll and then running Set-up.exe  from **\packages\ACCC\HDCore\HDCore.pima\Set-up.exe (x<=4.3.0.256)** or **\packages\ADC\HDBox\HDBox.pima\Set-up.exe (x>=4.4.0.294)** will work as HyperDrive installer will skip already installed Adobe Creative Cloud packages.
+        - You must disconnect from internet if you get "Update your browser" notification.

   - To patch dll's:
     - Download Cutter from https://cutter.re or https://github.com/rizinorg/cutter/releases and IDA Pro 6.5 or newer on https://hex-rays.com/ida-pro
     - Install Cutter and IDA Pro 6.5 or newer.